When did you unschool?

 What advice would you give to someone beginning their unschooling/alternative schooling journey?

 You’re free!
 That comes with some enormous responsibilities to yourself but it’s also so beautifully fun.
+Always follow your gut, ignoring mine has gotten me into heaps of trouble.

 What advice would you give to their parents?